 - Humidifier sold separately

 The AirMini, manufactured by ResMed, is the smallest CPAP in the world.
 Weighing less than a pound, it is so compact and light you can hold it between your thumb and index finger.
 This CPAP machine is ideal for frequent travelers.
-Though it be small, this mousey machine performs just as well as many of its larger competitors.
+Though it is small, this mousey machine performs just as well as many of its larger competitors.

 Every feature of the AirMini is designed to make it travel-ready.
 Instead of a water reservoir, the AirMini features the HumidX, an innovative and waterless humidification system.
 The HumidX is roughly the size of a quarter and only needs to be replaced every 30 days, so you can leave the bottle of distilled water at home.

 Sure, the AirMini is one of the louder CPAP machines out there (clocking it at a booming 30 decibels), but that’s to be expected from a smaller device which has less surface area to absorb sound.
 However, it is much quieter than other CPAPs its size.
-However, keep in mind that it is not compatible with every mask, including some of the more comfortable ones.
+Keep in mind that it is not compatible with every mask, including some of the more comfortable ones.